ImpendingMoon/Ceres80/Documentation/BIOS/BIOS_Design.md

 2. 0x41 - Divide 8-bit
 - Divides two unsigned 8-bit integers into two 8-bit integers using a bit-shift algorithm
+- Does not check for Divide By Zero, returns garbage
 - Parameters:
     - L: Dividend
     - H: Divisor